alexandrchebotar/feed-reader/README.md

 Web-based RSS/Atom aggregator.

-To obtain the data of the RSS feed, use the rss2json service [rss2json.com](https://rss2json.com).
+To obtain the data of the RSS feed, use the [rss2json.com](https://rss2json.com) service.

 The following libraries are used in the project:
 - rxjs;